Sandrog112/ML-Projects-Archive/README.md

 - Python (NumPy, Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn, Tensorflow, Keras)
 - Jupyter Notebook

-- All datasets used in these projects were retrieved from [Kaggle](https://www.kaggle.com/datasets).
+- Most of the datasets used in these projects were retrieved from [Kaggle](https://www.kaggle.com/datasets).
+The ones that are not, have credit and linkes to the datasets.

 ## Contact